elatov/elatov.github.io/_posts/2019-02-14-adding-foreman-hosts-with-ansible-and-awx.md

 	pyvmomi (6.7.0)

-Then running the playbook worked out (you can see the full version of the playbook [here](https://github.com/elatov/ansible)):
+Then running the playbook worked out:

 	<> ansible-playbook esxi-new.yml